cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 Everyone knows, but let me say this again: networking and recommendations are paramount.
 Many PhD graduates, including myself, have secured positions through direct referrals.

-The marksmanship resume is focused on precision and relevance.
+The marksmanship resume is focused on **precision** and **relevance**.

 To gain access to hidden opportunities, we need to first secure a position within the company.
-Of course,we all need to start somehow and get inside the machine to actually reach those opportunities.
+Of course, we all need to start somehow and get inside the machine to actually reach those opportunities.

 # Structure